GladysAssistant/v4-website/docs/integrations/homekit.md

 ## Compatible devices

-- Bulb (On/Off, color, temperature et brightness)
+- Bulbs (On/Off, color, temperature et brightness)
-- Switch (On/Off)
+- Switches (On/Off)
-- Temperature sensor
+- Temperature sensors
+- Humidity sensors
-- Opening sensor (door, window...)
+- Opening sensors (door, window...)
+- Water leakage sensors

 Additionnal compatibilities will be added on request.
 Don't hesitate to send us your feature requests on [the forum](https://community.gladysassistant.com/).